 Laura and Verdades started competing at the international Grand Prix level.
 She placed second overall at the American Dressage Championships in Gladstone, New Jersey, qualifying her for the 2014 World Equestrian Games (WEG).
 At WEG in Normandy, France, she finished fifth in the team, fifth in the freestyle and fifth in the special dressage competitions.

-Won team gold and an individual silver medal in dressage at the Pan American Games in Toronto, Ontario, Canada.
+Won team gold and an individual silver medal at the Pan American Games in Toronto, Ontario, Canada.

-Won team bronze and ended up fourth individually at her first Summer Olympics in Rio de Janeiro, Brazil.
+Won team bronze and ended up fourth individually at her first summer Olympic Games in Rio de Janeiro, Brazil.

-Qualified for the World Cup Finals held in Gothenburg where she finished in a runner-up position for the third consecutive edition.
+Qualified for the World Cup Finals held in Gothenburg, Sweden, where she earned a silver medal for the third consecutive time.

 The modern diet vs. the natural diet and the right balance of omega-3 fatty acids.Read More